Macmod/goblob/README.md

 * Check blob domain for NXDOMAIN before trying wordlist to save bandwidth (maybe)
 * Improve default parameters for better performance
 * Improve wordlists
+* Guess blob URLs when `-blobs=true` returns the name but doesn't return the URL of the blobs

 # License
 The MIT License (MIT)